Mexico Prepares To Begin Underground Search For Trapped Miners - UrduPoint

 "We have all the conditions to go down there today... to search for and rescue" the miners, civil defense national coordinator Laura Velazquez said.

+On Thursday, rescuers had made several attempts to go into the main tunnels but found debris blocking their way that needed to be removed.

-Velazquez said the rescue operation would become possible once "97 percent of the water" has been extracted from the 60-meter (200-feet) deep mine in Agujita in the northern Coahuila state.
+Velazquez said the rescue operation would become possible once "97 percent of the water" has been extracted from the 60-meter (200-feet) deep mine in the town of Agujita.

 "The necessary resources for the search and rescue have been prepared," she said by video link during President Andres Manuel Lopez Obrador's daily news conference.